How to Transfer Car Registration in Queensland (QLD)

 Transferring Ownership of an Unregistered Car

-If you're looking to transfer the ownership of an unregistered car in Queensland, the process is slightly different.
 You'll need to provide proof of ownership, such as a receipt or a written agreement, and ensure the buyer is aware of any requirements for roadworthiness or registration before the vehicle can be legally driven.
-There are different requirements depending on your state or territory.

 Navigating Rural Registration Transfers

-However, there are alternative solutions to make the process more accessible.
-Residents in these areas can often visit their local QGAP office, magistrates court, or local police station to handle registration transfer documents.
-These locations act as vital service hubs, bridging the gap for communities without convenient access to larger TMR offices.
-Search for your local Transport and Motoring Service Centre.
+<p class="rteBlock">Living in rural Queensland can sometimes make transferring vehicle registration a challenge, especially when the nearest Transport and Main Roads (TMR) customer service centre is hours away. </p><br><p class="rteBlock">However, there are alternative solutions to make the process more accessible.
+Residents in these areas can often visit their local QGAP office, magistrates court, or local police station to handle registration transfer documents. </p><br><p class="rteBlock">These locations act as vital service hubs, bridging the gap for communities without convenient access to larger TMR offices.</p>

 Are You Eligible for Duty Exemptions?